kubocd/kubocd-doc/docs/user-guide/150-ingress-controller.md

 # Setting Up the Ingress Controller

 !!! warning
-    If you're using an existing cluster, there's likely already an ingress controller installed. **Do not install another one**.
+    **Existing Clusters:** If you are using an existing cluster, an ingress controller is likely already installed. **Do not install another one.**
-    However, you should still read this section as several new features are described.
+    However, we recommend reading this section as it introduces several new features.

-If you're following the local `kind` cluster setup, you’ll need to install an ingress controller to make use of the deployed `Ingress` object.
+If you are following the local `kind` cluster guide, you must install an ingress controller to support the `Ingress` resources.

 Check the current `Ingress` object created by the `podinfo` deployment: